slisznia/pcos/README.md

 ### Variable-length array

-An array that doesn’t define an upper limit on it’s element count is called variable-length array.
-It’s declared as:
+An array that doesn't define an upper limit on it's element count is called variable-length array.
+It's declared as:

 ```
 type <identifier> : <type-of-an-array>[];